-Best Secure Folder lets you setup a dummy screen, which opens at startup to confuse users and even shows fake videos to keep them at bay.
-These features are all offered in this app’s free version of the app, but a $1.99 Pro upgrade nixes the ads, adds the ability to backup data to a favorite cloud service, and bring AirPlay into the mix.
+Best Secure Folder lets you set up a dummy screen, which opens at startup to confuse users and even shows fake videos to keep them at bay.
+These features are all offered in this app’s free version of the app, but a $1.99 Pro upgrade nixes the ads, adds the ability to backup data to a favorite cloud service, and brings AirPlay into the mix.

 8. Photo Vault: Hide Photos